 If you have been proactive and contributed to your savings accounts (401 (k), individual retirement accounts, etc.) then you could delay claiming your benefits until later, giving them the chance to increase.
 Since Social Security benefits are taxable, it would make sense to use your savings earlier in your retirement years to pay bills and support yourself, until you’re ready to claim benefits.
 This will make your withdrawals from savings smaller later in life, due to your larger benefits.

 Forming your claiming strategy

 Approach an adviser who can walk through your financial and personal history, so they can help you make the best decision for your and your spouse’s futures.
 Social Security is a great resource that will get you through your golden years, but the appropriate planning will ensure you are comfortable!

-Click here for help in forming your Social Security claiming strategy.
-Or contact Roy Kramer, Tax Partner and National Social Security Administrator, at 314.983.1265 or firstname.lastname@example.org.
+For help with forming your Social Security claiming strategy, schedule a meeting with Roy Kramer, Tax Partner and National Social Security Administrator, by completing the adjacent form.
+He can also be contacted at 314.983.1265 or email@example.com.